greatcattw/ESP32_C6_matter_example_bin_C3_c2/README.md

 <br>
 The PID is set in sdkconfig / CONFIG_DEVICE_PRODUCT_ID
 Default, both VID/PID is 0xFFF1 and 0X8000
-I changed switch PID from 0x8000 to 0x800f

 Need to setting google developer console for google home and Google Nest Hub.